- Academic Affairs

 Sammy is a Maryland native.
 He has a bachelor's degree in Physiology and Neurobiology from the University of Maryland, College Park.
 Aside from being a USGA senator, he enjoys playing the bass guitar, golf, and ice hockey in his free time and is heavily involved in student organizations and research at the University of Maryland School of Dentistry.

 Natalie Angelos (Alternate)

-Natalie is a second-year dental student from Fort Pierce Fla.
-She went to the University of Central Florida and graduated with a BS in Biology and a Studio Art minor.
+Natalie is a second-year dental student from Fort Pierce, Fla.
+She went to the University of Central Florida and graduated with a BS in Biology with a Studio Art minor.
 She also did a postbaccalaureate program through Berkeley in San Fransisco.
-She likes painting, ceramics, volleyball, traveling and food.
+She likes painting, ceramics, volleyball, traveling, and food.
 She hopes to represent her class well and benefit the student body with her involvement.